MaloP47/ft_transcendence/README.md

         - [x] `getMultiConfigPage()`
         - [x] `getMultiGame()`
         - [x] `setMultiConfigInteraction()`
+        - [ ] in Multiplayer config use `Name` field and custom search, no fancy list of matching names, shake red (like wrong password in login form, if player doesn't exist
     - in `templates`:
         - [x] `website/multiConfig.html`
-            - [ ] add opponent selector like in tournament creator
+            - [?] add opponent selector like in tournament creator
     - in `consumer.py`:
         - [ ] receive method seems to do everything, no if checks for type, ask guillaume
         - [ ] receive data in a smarter way for hostGameInfo only using a `type` field as a proof of concept
     - in `Pong.js`:
+        - [ ] ask guillaume why `gameType` is not reset in `resetGameInfo()` and `toState()`
+            - I believe its causing some issues at the end of games
         - lots of multi utils functions added
         - [ ] variable that holds multi game info/data, `multiData`
             - These functions should set `multiData` properly if needed